Why many buyers choose factory-owned service facilities

-Melang recently assisted one of his customers in the purchase of a Citation® Excel® which included a pre-buy inspection.
+Melang assisted one of his customers in the purchase of a Citation® Excel® which included a pre-buy inspection.

 There are other benefits to using a factory-owned facility.
 Technicians are intimately familiar with specific models, because those are the only models they work on every day.
 They also adhere to manufacturer standards, which are often more stringent than a third party’s.
 In addition, service technicians have factory direct access to vital inspection documents and parts.

 “Because the condition of an aircraft, its engines and equipment can be a sensitive issue during negotiations between sellers and buyers, we offer our services to make these transactions as smooth as possible.
 The best way to lessen risk with the purchase of a previously flown aircraft is to know what you are getting into, and conversely, the best way to sell a used aircraft is to demonstrate its value to the buyer.
 Our service centers’ pre-buy inspection program accomplishes both.”
-Jennifer Whitfield, General Manager, Textron Aviation Service Center
+David Cross, General Manager, Textron Aviation Service Center

 Once buyers have full reports, they can decide whether to require the current owners to make any repairs before taking final delivery of the aircraft.
 In certain instances, sellers may be wary of a pre-buy inspection, but buyers should certainly insist on one to avoid unexpected expenses later on.
 Once deals close, buyers are unlikely to convince previous owners to pay for repairs.